Bognor Birdman 2 | Bognor Birdman Pictures

 Bognor Birdman

-The history relating to the Bognor Birdman event is that it first started on the South coast of Britain in Selsey in 1971, where a prize was given for anyone who could fly the grand distance of 50 yards.
+The Bognor Birdman event first started on the South coast of Britain in Selsey way back in 1971, where a prize was given for anyone who could fly the grand distance of 50 yards.
 Nobody managed it!
-After a few years the event started to attract quite a crowd and in 1978 the term Bognor Birdman was coined when the event moved to its present location in Bognor Regis.
-Why Bognor Regis is open to debate - perhaps it was some forward thinking person at the local council - perhaps it's because the sea has a strong incoming tide to help bring people back to the beach, perhaps it is because one of the original competitors came from Bognor, it certainly isn't because Bognor is an easy place to get to.
+After a few years the event started to attract quite a crowd and in 1978 the term Bognor Birdman was coined when the event moved to Bognor Regis.
+Why Bognor Regis is open to debate - perhaps it was some forward thinking person at the local council - perhaps it's because the sea has a strong incoming tide to help bring people back to the beach, perhaps it is because one of the original competitors came from Bognor, it certainly isn't because it is an easy place to get to.
 Anyway, the event has evolved and gets ever more popular.
 Every year a collection of brave daring men and women dress up in bizarre outfits and become Bognor Birdmen.
-These Birdmen of Bognor Regis compete against one another by trying to fly through the air the furthest.
-However some people would say that the Bognor Birdmen are just a bunch of nutters jumping off the end of a pier who end up getting cold and wet when they land in the sea.
+They compete against one another by trying to fly through the air the furthest.
+Some people would say that they are just a bunch of adventurous nutters who jump off the end of a pier and end up getting cold and wet when they land in the sea.
+Either way, it's a fun event which benefits a number of good causes.

 Bognor Birdman flight bognor birdman